IF YOU NEED A PETS4LIFE APPOINTMENT

 If you have moved or changed phone numbers or email address, then it’s important to change your pet’s microchip information.
 If you obtained your pet from another person, the microchip change must be initiated by the previous owner.
 If you have the microchip number, then you may do a universal search to find the correct company.
 Here are some contact numbers for common microchip companies:

 IF YOU NEED HELP WITH STRAY UNOWNED CATS/KITTENS

 Alley Cat Neighborhoods Program: The program developed in partnership with Louisville’s Metro Animal Services (MAS) and funded by a grant from PetSmart Charities.
 Do you feed stray, unowned cats?
 Provides referrals for community cats with illness or injuries.
 Call Alley Cats for help at 502-634-8777 or Email: firstname.lastname@example.org

-IF YOU NEED SPAY/NEUTER AND CANNOT AFFORD IT
+IF YOU NEED FREE OR LOW COST SPAY/NEUTER

 If your pet is a Pitbull type breed: